A Guide To Growing Plumeria from Seeds

 Planting your seeds

 When: Plant your seeds right after soaking into the prepared plugs.
 DO NOT allow either to dry out.
-If they dry out they could be damaged.
+If the seed dry out they could stop germination and die, if the plugs dry out they could damaged the new roots.

 Plugs, Pots or Trays, After Soaking, For the seeds I grow for new cultivars, I prefer planting the seeds directly into 2" x 3" Grow-Tech FlexiPlugs, a foam peat plug.
-For the seeds I'm growing for rootstock in flat trays or 4" pots.
+For the seeds I'm growing for root stock in flat trays.

 What: Carefully selected plumeria seeds, 2”x3” Grow-Tech FlexiPlugs.
 Warm water, Root activator and Vitazyme.
-You will also need a 36-hole tray and a flat for the plugs.
+You will also need a 36-hole tray and a flats for the plugs.
 Cover is optional.

-Why: The reason I use the plugs is they hold moisture allowing me to keep them soaked with water and still providing ample aeration and allowing the new roots to breath.
-I use the 2” x 3” FlexiPlugs that allows me up to 14-21 days before I have to transplant to pots.
+Why: The reason I use the plugs is they hold moisture allowing me to keep them saturated with water and nutrients, while providing ample aeration and allowing the new roots to breath.
+I use the 2” x 3” FlexiPlugs that allows me up to 2 months before I have to transplant to pots.
+The length of time depends on how fast the roots grow out of the plugs.
+The sooner you can transplant into soil the better.

-Watering – I grow Plumeria seeds in full sun and water 2-3 time a day depending on the weather.
-My goal is to keep the plugs very moist to the touch.
-I have had no damping off or rotting problems with this method.
+Watering – I grow Plumeria seeds in full sun while keeping the plugs setting in water.
+I allow the water level in the tray to drop to about half before adding more and change the water once a week.
+My goal is to keep the top of the plugs very moist to the touch.
+I have had almost no damping off or rotting problems with this method.

 Start Fertilizing – Foliage